libmapper/webmapper/README.md

 Text boxes are provided for filtering source and destination signals by name.

+### Creating maps

+Lines representing inter-signal **maps** may be drawn between signals using drag-and-drop or by clicking on the source signal and then the destination signal.

+Webmapper now also supports the creation and representation of *convergent* maps.
+If you click and drag a signal as you would usually do when making a mapping you should notice that the map you are creating will snap to existing map edges as you drag the mouse over them.
+If you release the mouse while snapping to an existing map, a radial menu will appear offering several preset convergent mapping methods:

+1. add the new signal to the existing expression
+2. multiply the existing expression by the new signal
+3. take the average of all the sources of the convergent map
+4. use the libmapper defined default expression

+### Selecting maps

+Maps can be selected by either clicking on them or 'crossing' them by clicking and dragging through the map.
+Hold down the `Shift` key to select multiple maps.

 ### Editing map properties

 <img height="60px" style="padding:0px;vertical-align:middle" src="./doc/screenshots/map_properties.png">